February 21, 2019 admin No Comments on Understanding the Creative Process behind Website Design

 This involves a simple framework of where and how the elements of the website are placed, including features like social networking functions, widgets, etc. This puts more emphasis on the organization of these website details.

 After all the details are considered and put in place, the focus is now on the visual elements.
-Not only you will see how the website potentially looks like, it also better outlines the content which will be in it.
+Not only you will see how the website potentially looks like, but it also better outlines the content which will be in it.
 How large is the header, how much space does the sidebar takes, etc. This also allows you to see how you can easily navigate on the website, how user-friendly it is, and how it best highlights the content.

 Lastly, the visual mockup adds dimensions to the previous wireframes.
 You can see how the completed site can look like in a browser window: from how the colors blend together, if there are any cluttered spaces or any sections that need to be focused on, if the font choice/s complements the design, right to the last, minute detail.